marcpouzet/zrun/README.md

 compiler.
-Examples of such correct but rejected programs are those with cyclic circuits accepted by an Esterel compiler (the so-called "constructively causal" programs) but that are rejected by Lustre (and also Lucid Synchrone, Scade and Zelus) because the the compiler imposes stronger causality constraints.
+Examples of such correct but rejected programs are those with cyclic circuits accepted by an Esterel compiler (the so-called "constructively causal" programs) but that are rejected by Lustre (and also Lucid Synchrone, Scade and Zélus) because the compiler imposes stronger causality constraints.
 Finally, being independent of a compiler, this semantics is useful to prototype new language constructs before considering their compilation.

 The long term goal of this work is to define an executable semantics that deal with all the language features of Zélus.
+We are far away from that!
 Continuous-time features (ODEs and zero-crossings) are not treated for the moment.

 Zrun was inspired by several works that we recommend to read.
 The PhD. thesis of Gonthier 1/ "Sémantiques et modèles d'exécution des